pebreo/pebreo.github.io/midgame/part3-polyamory.md

 Adopting the idea that you can grow from hardship even includes romantic relationships.
 An antifragile mindset is scary but can be very rewarding.

+## What is polyamory and ENN?

 **Rethinking Relationships**

 Developed countries face a paradox – declining birth rates coupled with high divorce rates.
 This raises concerns about a shrinking workforce and a strain on social security systems.
 While promoting traditional family structures remains important, one approach could be explored: polyamory and ethical non-monogamy (ENM).

-When practiced ethically (ie no lying or hiding) and with clear communication, could prevent divorces.
-The all-too common scenario  where a couple desires children but struggles with emotional or physical intimacy.
+When practiced ethically (ie no consent) and with clear communication, it could prevent divorces.
+The all-too common scenario is when couples desires children but struggle with emotional or physical intimacy.
 In polyamory/ENM, they could explore those needs with compatible partners outside the relationship,  potentially strengthening their core bond  by alleviating pressure and fostering open communication.
-It wouldn't be about dismantling traditional families, but offering an alternative structure that caters to individual needs and potentially prevents the bitter breakdowns that plague modern marriages.
+It wouldn't be about dismantling traditional families, but offering an alternative structure that caters to individual needs and potentially prevents the bitter breakdowns that plague today's realities.

 ![relationships](https://pebreo.github.io/IMG_0540.jpeg)